tartley/tartley.github.io/posts/new-laptop-time.md

 The downside that gave me pause is it is only available with integrated Intel-powered graphics.
-If they had a model including the vastly superior Nvidia or AMD accellerated graphics, I would have just bought one months ago, instead of prevaricating.
+If they had a model including the vastly superior Nvidia or AMD accelerated graphics, I would have just bought one months ago, instead of prevaricating.
 But that complication, coupled with the fact that the Framework's performance is only mid-range for a 2022 model, put me off sufficiently to look around at other options.